ioniced/MFXBatchConverter/README.md

 # MFXBatchConverter
-This is a program that helps with MFX file conversions with VLC media player to speed up conversion of Batches of Files
+This is a program that helps with MFX file conversions with VLC media player to speed up conversion of batches